mvolkmann/blog/src/swift/Localization.md

 To add or edit translations for a given language:

 - Select the Project Navigator.
-- Select the string catalog file, typically named `Localized.xcstrings`.
+- Select the String Catalog file, typically named `Localized.xcstrings`.
-- Select a language on the left side of the string catalog editor.
+- Select a language on the left side of the String Catalog editor.
 - Select a key.
 - Enter or modify the translation text for the key.